 In this lesson we'll cover:

+SQL tuning is the process of improving SQL queries to accelerate your servers performance.
+It's general purpose is to reduce the amount of time it takes a user to receive a result after issuing a query, and to reduce the amount of resources used to process a query.
 The lesson on subqueries introduced the idea that you can sometimes create the same desired result set with a faster-running query.
 In this lesson, you'll learn to identify when your queries can be improved, and how to improve them.

 A database is a piece of software that runs on a computer, and is subject to the same limitations as all software—it can only process as much information as its hardware is capable of handling.
 The way to make a query run faster is to reduce the number of calculations that the software (and therefore hardware) must perform.
 To do this, you'll need some understanding of how SQL actually makes calculations.
 First, let's address some of the high-level things that will affect the number of calculations you need to make, and therefore your querys runtime: